Anurag1Chaudhary/FaceMask_Detection/README.md

-#Face Mask Detection
+# Face Mask Detection

-In this Project,2 ipynb files are there.
+This project consists of two Jupyter notebooks:

+1. **Data Preparation (`facemaskdetection1.ipynb`)**:
-First one is taking input dataset and second one is for image processing and detecting the face mask.
+   - Handles the input dataset for face mask detection.
+This notebook is responsible for loading and preprocessing the dataset.

+2. **Face Mask Detection (`Facemaskdetection2.ipynb`)**:
+   - Performs image processing and detects face masks using machine learning techniques.